Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Background

 \subsection{Infrastructure Studies, Temporality, and Sociotechnical Imaginaries}

 Our work is additionally informed by the rich body of infrastructure studies in both HCI and Science \& Technology Studies (STS).
 Infrastructure in this context refers to the large-scale sociotechnical systems and underlying structures that support human activities---from transportation grids and power networks to information systems and organizational routines.
-A foundational perspective by Star and Ruhleder reconceptualized infrastructure not as a static thing, but as something that is relational, ecological, and learned through use~\cite{Star1996}.
-Bowker et al. argue for “information infrastructure studies” as a way of attending to the mundane yet consequential work of standardization, classification, and data curation that underpins contemporary knowledge practices \cite{bowker2010toward}.
-Edwards and colleagues outline an agenda for infrastructure studies that emphasizes heterogeneity, embeddedness, and the long temporal horizons of infrastructural systems \cite{edwards2003infrastructure}.
-Ribes and Finholt describe the “long now” of infrastructure development, highlighting tensions between innovation and stability, local flexibility and global interoperability, short-term projects and long-term maintenance \cite{Ribes2007Tensions}.
+A foundational perspective by \citet{Star1996Steps} reconceptualized infrastructure not as a static thing, but as something that is relational, ecological, and learned through use. \citet{bowker2010toward} argue for \emph{``information infrastructure studies''} as a way of attending to the mundane yet consequential work of standardization, classification, and data curation that underpins contemporary knowledge practices. \citet{edwards2003infrastructure} outlines an agenda for infrastructure studies that emphasizes heterogeneity, embeddedness, and the long temporal horizons of infrastructural systems. \citet{Ribes2007Tensions} describe the long-term planning of infrastructure development, highlighting tensions between innovation and stability, local flexibility and global interoperability, short-term projects and long-term maintenance.